erfanheydari2000/Attoscience-Studio/README.md

 ## Overview

-**Attoscience Studio** is a powerful, interactive analysis and visualization platform designed for researchers working with ultrafast laser-matter interactions.
-The software seamlessly integrates with TDDFT simulation results (e.g., from Octopus) and provides comprehensive tools for:
+**Attoscience Studio** is a interactive analysis and visualization platform designed for researchers working with ultrafast laser-matter interactions.
+The software seamlessly integrates with TDDFT simulation results (e.g., from Octopus) and provides tools for:

 - **Electronic structure analysis** of crystalline materials
 - **Laser pulse configuration** and polarization gating design
 - **High harmonic generation** spectral analysis
 - **Attosecond pulse synthesis** and characterization
 - **Ultrafast electron dynamics** visualization
-- **Advanced mathematical tools** for signal processing
+- **Mathematical tools** for signal processing

 ---